alephnode/alephnode/src/pages/13-jiggy-jest-jenkins/index.md

 ### Conclusion

-With a personal Jenkins server, I can push changes with stronger confidence.
-My tests ensure I haven't made breaking edits, and the deploy step pushes my updates live automatically.
+With my own personal build server, I can push updates to my apps with greater confidence.
+My tests ensure I haven't made breaking changes, and the deploy step pushes my revisions live safely and quickly.

-There's still more to explore in the maintainability space.
+Despite all the steps outlined above, there's still more to explore in the maintainability space.
 Establishing health checks, writing infrastructure as code with tools like Terraform, and being able to A/B test and replay traffic are all enhancements that could build from this solution.
 For now, I'm just happy to spend less time in the AWS dashboard :).

 If you're interested in learning more, here's the usual list of great resources: